Long poem by

 Then lowers her arm down and commences to bawl

-He sez, “Boy, looks like it's not healthy to linger
+He says, “Boy, looks like it's not healthy to linger

-Sticks out his mitt 'n' commands “Just pull on my finger.
+Sticks his mitt out 'n' goes “Just pull on my finger.

 The truck is fer you, son.
 I bid ya goodnight.”